-- National accreditation agencies operate throughout the United States and are limited in scope to specific types of institutions such as those providing teacher education, distance education, or religious instruction.
-Professional education programs at Teachers College that prepare personnel for K-12 schools (teachers, principals, psychologists, and counselors) constitute the "unit" accredited by the Council for the Accreditation of Educator Preparation (CAEP) since NCATE and TEAC consolidated into CAEP in July 2013.
+National accreditation agencies operate throughout the United States and are limited in scope to specific types of institutions such as those providing teacher education, distance education, or religious instruction.
+Professional education programs at Teachers College that prepare personnel for K-12 schools (teachers, principals, psychologists, and counselors) constitute the unit accredited by the Council for the Accreditation of Educator Preparation (CAEP).
 More...

 The following sites related to the accreditation and assessment processes are for use by TC staff.
 Contact Sasha Gribovskaya to request access or if you have any questions about these sites.